Krone404/Mi-Long/Readme.md

-# 米龙 (Mǐ lóng)
-To Run the Repo:
-1. Go to VS Code and click Source Control (third icon down on the side)

-2. Click Clone Repository and select the repository.

-3. Create a virtual environment by:
-    3a.
-Opening the terminal (CTRL + Shift + ')
-    3b.
-If the virtual environment is not set up, Paste the following:
+# Setting up the Project

+## Prerequisites
+- Python 3.10
+- pip (Python package installer)

+## Setup Virtual Environment
+1. Navigate to the project directory:
+    ```sh
+    cd /path/to/your/project
     ```

+2. Create a virtual environment:
+    ```sh
-            python3 -m venv .venv
+    py -3.10 -m venv .venv
     ```

-    3c.
-Then activate the virtual environment after installing.
+3. Activate the virtual environment:
+    - On Windows:
+        ```sh
+        .venv\Scripts\activate
         ```
-            .venv/scripts/activate
+    - On macOS/Linux:
+        ```sh
+        source .venv/bin/activate
         ```

-            You may need to go into powershell and run
+## Install Requirements
+1. Ensure the virtual environment is activated, then install the required packages:
+    ```sh
+    pip install -r requirements.txt
     ```

-            Set-ExecutionPolicy unrestricted
+## Adding Necessary Files
+1. Drag the following files into the root directory of your project:
+    - `key.pem`
+    - `cert.pem`
+    - `.env`

+Make sure these files are properly configured and in place before running the application.

+## Running the Application
+1. Ensure the virtual environment is activated.
+2. Run the application using the following command:
+    ```sh
+    python main.py
     ```

-    3d.
-Then install the packages
-        ```
-            pip install -r requirements.txt
-        ```
+This will start the application.